 For Category 2 items, there may be a requirement for a third-party appraisal of the value of the item if no alternative valuation method is available (see Section 6.5.3).
-Appraisals are not required at the time of proposal.
+Appraisals are not required at the proposal stage.
 They may only be required after a project has been approved by the CFI.
 In general, the CFI advises that appraisals be done close to the date of transfer of ownership of the eligible item to the institution.

 Institutions are required to contact the CFI if they believe an appraisal is needed.
-The CFI will coordinate all appraisals related to Category 2 items, select the appraisers who will perform the evaluation, and will pay for the appraisal if it concludes that an alternative valuation method was not available to the institution to corroborate the value of the item from the outset.
-If it is found that an alternative method existed-such as a comparison of the fair market value stated in bids received as a result of a formal competitive bid process, including a public bid notice-but that the institution did not follow this process as prescribed in Section 6.5.3, then the institution will have to pay for the appraisal.
+The CFI will coordinate all appraisals related to Category 2 items, select the appraisers who will perform the evaluation and pay for the appraisal if it concludes that an alternative valuation method was not available to the institution to corroborate the value of the item from the outset.
+If it is found that an alternative method existed - such as a comparison of the fair market value stated in bids received as a result of a formal competitive bid process, including a public bid notice - but the institution did not follow this process as prescribed in Section 6.5.3, then the institution will have to pay for the appraisal.

-6.5.8 Reporting of Items Involving In-Kind Contributions
+6.5.8 Reporting of items involving in-kind contributions

-Items involving in-kind contributions must be assessed and reported as an eligible cost in a CFI-funded project at fair market value.
+Items involving in-kind contributions must be assessed and reported as eligible costs in a CFI-funded project at fair market value.

-Associated sources of funding for this item will usually consist of cash and an in-kind contribution.
+Associated sources of funding for items will usually consist of cash and an in-kind contribution.
 It is important to note that only a special CFI discount in excess of the normal and educational discounts constitutes an eligible in-kind contribution that can be reported to the CFI.
 The special CFI discount (eligible in-kind contribution) is equal to the fair market value of the item less the net selling price.